Skip to Main Content

 Bicentennial

-A Bicentennial Committee has been meeting to brainstorm and implement a variety of ways to commemorate this historic anniversary.
-It is chaired by the Orleans County Historian, Catherine Cooper with representatives from the community including village and county government, museums, Cornell Cooperative Extension, historians, local media and Tourism.
+Orleans County was incorporated on April 15, 1825, and celebrated its bicentennial throughout 2025.
+A Bicentennial Committee met to brainstorm and implement a variety of ways to commemorate the historic anniversary.
+The committee was chaired by Orleans County Historian Catherine Cooper and included representatives from the community, including village and county government, museums, Cornell Cooperative Extension, historians, local media and tourism.

-The committee chose the Ox to be the official mascot of the Orleans County Bicentennial.
+The committee chose the ox to be the official mascot of the Orleans County Bicentennial.
 Oxen were critical for the fledgling county, pulling wagons across rough terrain, helping to clear trees, dig the Erie Canal and provide the muscle for taming the land.
 Read more on the history of the ox in Orleans County.

 We are encouraging the community organizations to jump on the "Oxen of Orleans County" Public Art project and populate Orleans County with an artistic & historic oxen trail.
 Read more on this effort >>>

-Orly the Live Ox Goes Viral
+Orly the Ox Goes Viral

 Follow Orly on the following platforms:

-For his everyday educational adventures follow Orleans County Tourism on Facebook and Instagram.
+Orleans County Tourism on Facebook and Instagram.

 For some whimsical and exclusive content follow his personal account on TikTok and Instagram.